Shirasu (しらす)

 Shirasu is easy to prepare, as you do not cut anything out.
 Eating the whole thing means you get all the nutrients it has to give.
 The nutrients it does give are: calcium for the bones, taurine and potassium for your liver, and other vitamins and minerals, especially vitamin D. What makes it really healthy is the rich levels of DHA (docosahexaenoic acid).
 This improves the cell membranes to effectively boost one’s learning ability.
 Eating it every day would really help make your bones stronger, body healthier, and brain better.

 On the left side, we have the raw shirasu and on the right side we have the boiled one.
 Only the largest and least fragile of the delicate baby fish are kept to be served raw, while the others are lightly boiled in salted water.
 They then spread the boiled ones out on screens to dry them outside in the sun.
-When eaten raw it will be chewy and will smell like the ocean.
-When eaten boiled it will become fluffier and saltier.
-When dried and turned into chirimen, it becomes more jerky-like and is savory.
+When consumed in its raw state, it will possess a chewy texture and emit a distinct aroma reminiscent of the ocean.
+However, when boiled, it undergoes a transformation, becoming fluffier and acquiring a saltier taste.
+Furthermore, when dried and processed into chirimen, it takes on a jerky-like consistency and delivers a delightful savory flavor.
 There are another fish food we do recommend is namerou.

 Season of whitebait